Akmee — Neptun

 Christian Wallumrød - piano

-3 pianos is an album made by a unique piano ensemble consisting of three musicians with different backgrounds and experience.
 The curiosity for the piano and its countless possibilities was the outset whereas the wish to bend the common boundaries for piano music was the background for this project.
-The ensemble makes music with clear connections to the music and the ideas of the twentieth century, and the material is developed in their own way by focusing on elements like tuning, register, intervals and dynamics.
+The ensemble has clear connections to the music and the ideas of the twentieth century.
+The material is developed in their own way by focusing on elements like tuning, register, intervals and dynamics.

 Released October 31st